Rites of Passage and the Courage to Rewrite Your Story

 “I am change that’s still becoming.”

 This is the quiet truth of adulthood, of recovery, of spiritual awakening.
 Fear might remain, but its grip has loosened.
-Monti’s and Blackie’s philosophy converge here: the rewriting of our story fuels the deep work of integration, strengthening a new narrative.
+Monti and Blackie converge here: the rewriting of our story fuels the deep work of integration, strengthening a new narrative.

-At last comes the return—not to innocence, but to sovereignty.
+Lastly, comes the return– not to innocence, but to sovereignty.

 “Girl and woman reconciled… I am Sovereign, Eternal, Free.”

-The story I told myself no longer controls me; I now step fully into the story I choose to live.
+The story I told myself no longer serves me; I now step fully into the story I choose to live.